Electrical cable

-An electrical cable is an assembly of one or more wires running side by side or bundled, which is used to carry electric current.
+An electrical cable is an assembly of one or more wires running side by side or bundled, which is used as an electrical conductor to carry electric current.

+Electrical cables are used to connect two or more devices, enabling the transfer of electrical signals, power, or both from one device to the other.
+Physically, an electrical cable is an assembly consisting of one or more conductors with their own insulations and optional screens, individual coverings, assembly protection and protective covering.

 One or more electrical cables and their corresponding connectors may be formed into a cable assembly, which is not necessarily suitable for connecting two devices but can be a partial product (e.g. to be soldered onto a printed circuit board with a connector mounted to the housing).
 Cable assemblies can also take the form of a cable tree or cable harness, used to connect many terminals together.

-Etymology

-The original meaning of cable in the electrical wiring sense was for submarine telegraph cables that were armoured with iron or steel wires.
-Early attempts to lay submarine cables without armouring failed because they were too easily damaged.
-The armouring in these early days (mid-19th century) was implemented in separate factories to the factories making the cable cores.
-These companies were specialists in manufacturing wire rope of the kind used for nautical cables.
-Hence, the finished armoured cores were also called cables.
-The term was later extended to any bundle of electrical conductors (or even a single conductor) enclosed in an outer sheath, whether or not it was armoured.
-The term is now also applied to telecommunications cables with fibre-optic cores within the outer sheath rather than copper conductors.